Peripheral arterial disease (PAD)

 • after your scan, the GP will divide your blood pressure's second results (from your ankles) by the first results (from your arms)

-If your circulation is healthy, the blood pressure in both parts of your body should be exactly or almost the same, and the result of your ABPI would be one.
+If your circulation is healthy, the blood pressure in both parts of your body should be exactly or almost the same.
+This would make the result of your ABPI 1.

-However, if you have PAD, the blood pressure in your ankle will be lower because of a reduction in blood supply, so the results of the ABPI would be less than one.
+However, if you have PAD, the blood pressure in your ankle will be lower because of a reduction in blood supply.
+This would make the result of the ABPI less than 1.

-In some cases, ABPI may be carried out after getting you to run on a treadmill or cycle on an exercise bike.
-This is a good way to see the effect of physical activity on your circulation.
+In some cases, ABPI may be carried out after you run on a treadmill or cycle on an exercise bike.
+This is to see the effect of physical activity on your circulation.

 This is usually carried out in hospital because most GP surgeries do not have the facilities to perform this test.